 A huge number of sites can also cause increased site downtime or lagging which can lead to loss of customers or readers, what with human beings having attention spans less than that of a goldfish these days!

 All in all, shared hosting is not always the most reliable option, particularly if what you are looking for is advanced site security, higher site speeds and better scalability.

 Managed WordPress Hosting

-Managed WordPress hosting is wherein all the technical aspects of maintaining your website are taken care of by the web host.
-This includes regular backups, security and plugin updates, increased speed and website uptime.
+Managed WordPress hosting is wherein all the technical aspects of website maintenance are taken care of by the web host.
+This includes regular backups, security and plugin updates, increased speed, and website uptime.
 This lets the developer work freely on building the site only, without getting bogged down by maintenance hassles.

 Digging deeper, there are tons of other, multifaceted advantages of Managed WordPress hosting.
 Let’s have a look at some of these: